excellalabs/intro-to-functional-scala/README.md

 `Future[T]` is a type which denotes future objects, whereas `Future.apply` is a method which creates and schedules an asynchronous computation, and then returns a future object which will be completed with the result of that computation.

+Futures provide a great at interface for client (main thread), but less good for what producer of a result could do.
+Own implementation needed.
+Scala, when creating task, an additional abstraction provides mediation b/t client and server (like Java 8 completeable futures, influenced by Scala's attempt to create their own).

 EXAMPLE: Let’s assume that we want to use a hypothetical API of some popular stock service to get stock quotes and buy if a good deal.
 We will open a new connection and send a request to obtain a list:

 It is made async with a future, and the following lines handle the results, however this way is not ideal which we will explore next: